Global and multi-campus with immersion in local business environments in France, China, USA and Brazil and South Africa

 As a one-year MSc: holders of four-year degrees As a two-year MSc: holders of three-year degrees (more info

 This MSc was ranked third worldwide by The Economist (2019) and first in France by MOCI magazine (2019)

 Our one-year multi-campus programme is designed for future global business leaders, providing students with the necessary general management and multicultural skills and knowledge.
-Each semester, students can study at a different SKEMA campus in Asia, Europe or America; students gain real exposure and experience in different markets.
+Each semester, students can study at a different SKEMA campus in Asia, Europe, Africa or America; students gain real exposure and experience in different markets.

 Our professors come from all around the globe.
 They are entrepreneurs, innovators, research directors, CEOs, VPs of marketing, directors of finance; and they have worldwide reputations in their fields.